Japan feels lagging behind in digitization

 It has blended not just mixtures of components of alcohol but blended new technologies to produce the “best” whisky in the world, defeating the premium whiskey of Scotland.

-Another is a plant factory in Kyoto that produces lettuce that grow on water alone.
+Another is a plant factory in Kyoto that produces lettuce that grows on water alone.

 The company is the top supplier of lettuce here but next year it will open a new plant that will be fully mechanized and run by robots.